The Great Flood Story

 Many young people scoffed at this suggestion and ridiculed the old ways.

-Soon, the rivers began to swell, and flooding became extremely hazardous.
-Villages began to succumb to the flooding as sea levels rose drastically, decimating many villages.
+Soon, the rivers began to swell and the flooding became extremely hazardous.
+Many villages succumbed to the flooding as sea levels rose drastically.

 A handful of families adhered to the advice to care for one another and share their food and supplies.
 The medicine people painted sticks with red ochre and placed them into the mountainside, which would stop the rising flood temporarily.